over 120 years yields the strongest realism for grasping earth's trend:

 a natural sine curve.

-The graph above, a plot of TMAX records collected by NOAA, reveals Daily Maximum Temperature modulating in a sine curve through 4.20 degrees Fahrenheit, 63.30 - 67.50 [through 2.38 degrees Celsius 17.39 - 19.77].
+The graph above, a plot of RAW TMAX records collected by NOAA, reveals Daily Maximum Temperature modulating in a sine curve through 4.20 degrees Fahrenheit, 63.30 - 67.50 [through 2.38 degrees Celsius 17.39 - 19.77].
 We are fortunate to have this expansive sampling that spans two full warm/cool cycles.
 No other precision sampling equals it.

 After the blistering hot decades of the 1930s and 1940s, the steady drop headed into the 1970s set off alarms in climate science that earth was in danger of a new ice age.
 Then, with the rise of a new cycle in the period 1980s and 1990s, the alarm switched to danger of catastrophic warming and ocean rise.